johnbotica/middleman-grunt-boilerplate/README.md

 ### Node with Grunt

-Unity is running a [Node](https://nodejs.org/) server during dev and uses [Grunt](http://gruntjs.com/) to build assets and work with [BrowserSync](http://browsersync.io/) for CSS injection and page updates.
+This boilerplate is running a [Node](https://nodejs.org/) server during dev and uses [Grunt](http://gruntjs.com/) to build assets and work with [BrowserSync](http://browsersync.io/) for CSS injection and page updates.

 ```bash
 $ npm install
 ```

+### Grunt

+Grunt is used to handle all javascript, CSS, fonts, and image assets.
+This also includes updating the compiled HTML files with the new paths to hashed files.

+**SCSS**

+Grunt is using SCSS globbing to automatically include any SCSS files in the `source/css/sass/base`, `source/css/sass/helpers` and `source/css/sass/layout` folders.
+Just prefix file names with an underscore.

+Postcss with autoprefixer is also included.

+**JS**

+This boilerplate includes Browserify/Babel with ES6 support.
+Add any extra plugins like React support to the Browserify task.

 ## Setup